gwaredd/unium/Extras/amanuensis/readme.md

 # Unium Amanuensis

-> Record and playback tests ...
+> Amanuensis is an input recording and playback utility to make writing simple tests and automation quickly